Roman Theatre (Bregenz)

-The Roman theatre in Bregenz, Vorarlberg, Austria, is located in the quarter of Thalbach in Bregenz.
+The Roman Theatre in Bregenz, Vorarlberg, Austria, is located in the quarter of Thalbach in Bregenz.
 Bregenz was called Brigantium by the Romans.
 The theatre was excavated by archaeologists specifically in 2013 and 2019 in the name of the Vorarlberg provincial museum (German: vorarlberg museum, former: Vorarlberger Landesmuseum).

-Situation
+Location

-The Roman theatre is located in the Thalbach lane (German: Thalbachgasse) at approx 408 masl, about 30 metres east behind the copper beech (Fagus sylvatica purpurea), a natural monument In Roman times the Thalbach – Bach in German is a brook – could be openly seen and formed a natural border to the area surrounding the theatre.
+The Roman Theatre is located in the Thalbach lane (German: Thalbachgasse) at approx 408 masl, about 30 metres east behind the copper beech (Fagus sylvatica), a natural monument In Roman times the Thalbach – Bach in German is a brook – could be openly seen and formed a natural border to the area surrounding the theatre.
 Nowadays, the Thalbach runs through pipes here.

-The Deuringschlössle, or petite Deuring castle, in the upper part of Bregenz town (in German Bregenzer Oberstadt) is situated above the theatre at approx 35 metres to the east.
+The Deuringschlössle, or "petite Deuring castle", in the upper part of Bregenz town (in German Bregenzer Oberstadt) is situated above the theatre at approx 35 metres to the east.
 The linear distance to the Kapuzinerkloster, a Capuchin monastery, is about 130 metres to the southwest, and circa 250 metres southeast to the Kloster Thalbach, or Thalbach Monastery.

 History

 The importance of Roman Brigantium is mostly due to its favourable situation at Lake Constance referring to the traffic then.
 Another benefit of the location was the visible mouth of the local river called Bregenzer Ach, as well as the defile or the Klause (a choke point) which was strategically significant.
 Today, this area belongs to the municipality of Lochau.
 As a geographical advantage the local mountain range Pfänderstock in addition provided for a protective shield.

-For many decades it was suspected that a Roman theatre had existed in this area.
+For many decades it was suspected that a Roman Theatre had existed in this area.
 Yet it was not until the years 2013 respectively 2019 that evidence was found to confirm these assumptions.